convexset/meteor-three-way/README.md

  - `focusedFieldUpdatedOnServer(prop)`: indicates whether field `prop` was updated on the server while the relevant field was in focus (and a `updateOfFocusedFieldCallback` callback was defined in `options`) and hence the field is out of sync

- - `resetVMOnlyData`: resets view-model only data to initial values (including those from `twdata` tags)
+ - `resetVMOnlyData`: resets view-model only data to initial values (including those from the optional field `_3w_additionalViewModelOnlyData` of the data context)

 #### Ancestor Data (and other possessions)